soramitsu/vue-kakuyaku/packages/core/README.md

 Luckily for us, Vue provides [API](https://github.com/vuejs/rfcs/blob/master/active-rfcs/0041-reactivity-effect-scope.md) for creating our own scopes!
 With them, we can isolate async actions and their reactive stuff within a dedicated scope which we can set up and dispose at any time. `useDeferredScope<T>()` does exactly this.

-See how it works by example:
+Check this example to see how it works:

 ```ts
 interface Params {